adiii-ui/MySQL-Frontend/README.md

 Please do not move around any .png or .ui file into other directories otherwise the python script may not run well.

-# Known Look-&-Feel issues
-This program was developed to run on my GNU/Linux system, utilizing the Qt5Ct tool to configure the program's UI Elements' theming, default font size, behavior etc.
-Hence it may not look good on Windows for example, which does not support configuring of the Qt UI Elements.
-You may encounter for example: a Button with really small text, TextLabel with incomplete text and so on.

-Sorry about that :(

-I shall be uploading another version of the MySQL Frontend for Windows, with the necessary tweaks applied, sometime in the future.